-- 12.10.
+12.11.
 You must submit a final report for the project within 12 months of the final ARC approved project end date.
-We will make the form for this report available in RMS, with instructions on the ARC website. - 12.11.
-The final report must address compliance with the conditions on which funding was granted, as set out in the grant agreement. - 12.12.
+We will make the form for this report available in RMS, with instructions on the ARC website.

+- 12.12.
+The final report must address compliance with the conditions on which funding was granted, as set out in the grant agreement.
+It must also contain information which We may publicise regarding the details of the research infrastructure, equipment or facilities, including access arrangements. - 12.13.
 If the final report is not submitted or is not satisfactory to Us this will be considered as an eligibility matter for future ARC applications for the named participants on the project.